AndresSalinas97/Airlines-Web-Engineering-Project/README.md

 ## Documentation

-The documentation for the API can be found in the `API Documentation` folder.
+The documentation for the REST API can be found in [API Documentation](https://github.com/AndresSalinas97/Airlines-Web-Engineering-Project/blob/master/API%20Documentation/REST%20API%20Documentation.pdf).
 This file serves as our project report.

 ## Running the Code